Rann of Kutch: Fauna

 The Rann of Kutch is home to about 50 species of mammals.
-They include several large herbivores, including Indian wild ass (Equus hemionus khur), chinkara (Gazella bennettii), nilgai (Boselaphus tragocamelus), and blackbuck (Antilope cervicapra), and the large predators wolf (Canis lupus), striped hyena (Hyaena hyaena), desert wildcat (Felis lybica), and caracal (Felis caracal).
+They include several large herbivores, including Indian wild ass (Equus hemionus khur), chinkara (Gazella bennettii), nilgai (Boselaphus tragocamelus), and blackbuck (Antilope cervicapra), and large predators like wolf (Canis lupus), striped hyena (Hyaena hyaena), desert wildcat (Felis lybica), and caracal (Felis caracal).
 The Indian wild ass once had a wider distribution but is now limited to the Rann of Kutch.
 The nilgai and blackbuck are threatened species.

 There are over 200 bird species in the Rann of Kutch, including the threatened species lesser florican (Sypheotides indicus) and houbara bustard (Chlamydotis undulata).
 The seasonal wetlands provide habitat for many water birds, including the demoiselle crane (Grus virgo) and lesser flamingo (Phoeniconaias minor).

 History and culture

-The history of the Rann of Kutch began with early neolithic settlements.
-It was later inhabited by the Indus Valley civilization as well as the Maurya and Gupta empires of India.
+The history of the Rann of Kutch began with early Neolithic settlements.
+It was later inhabited by the Indus Valley Civilization as well as the Maurya Empire and Gupta Empire of India.

-Indus Valley Period
+Indus Valley period

-The people of the Indus civilization appear to have settled in the Rann of Kutch around 3500 BCE.
+The people of the Indus Civilization appear to have settled in the Rann of Kutch around 3500 BCE.
 The Indus city of Dholavira, the largest Indus site in India, is located in the Rann of Kutch.
 This city was built on the Tropic of Cancer, possibly indicating that Dholavira's inhabitants were skilled in astronomy.
 The Rann of Kutch also contained the industrial site of Khirasara, where a warehouse was found.

 Many Indologists such as A. S. Gaur and Mani Murali hold the view that the Rann of Kutch was, rather than the salt marsh that it is today, a navigable archipelago at the time of the Indus Civilization.
 The Indus Civilization was known to have an extensive maritime trade system, so it has been proposed by Gaur et al. that there were perhaps ports in the Rann of Kutch.